• Home

 Approximate numbers

 If a number is used approximately, then spell it out.
-If it is used precisely, use figures.
+If it is used precisely, use numerals.

 • New Zealand has a population of just under five million people.